swiftlang/swift-evolution/proposals/NNNN-library-evolution.md

 ## Motivation

-Starting in Swift 5, libraries are able to declare a stable ABI, allowing a  library binary to be replaced with a newer version without requiring client programs to be recompiled.
+As of Swift 5, libraries are able to declare a stable ABI, allowing a  library binary to be replaced with a newer version without requiring client programs to be recompiled.

 What consitutes the ABI of a library differs from language to language.
 In C and C++, the public ABI for a library includes information that ideally would be kept purely as an implementation detail.
 For example, the _size_ of a struct is fixed as part of the ABI, and is known to the library user at compile time.
 This prevents adding new fields to that type in later releases once the ABI is declared stable.
 If direct access to fields is allowed, the _layout_ of the struct can also become part of the ABI, so fields cannot then be reordered.